PothugantiNavanitha/PothugantiNavanitha/README.md

 Enthusiastic and hardworking job seeker, fueled by a passion for technology and coding excellence.
 Ready to collaborate with a team, contribute to company goals, and create impactful software solutions.

-- 💻 I am currently enrolled in a B.Tech program at [Keshav Memorial Institute of Technology](https://www.kmit.in/) — Hyderabad, specializing in Computer Science.
+- 💻 I am currently enrolled in a B.Tech program at [Gokaraju Rangaraju Institute of Engineering and Technology](https://www.griet.ac.in/) — Hyderabad, specializing in Computer Science.
 - 🧑‍💻 I always try to see things from a fresh perspective and find something new to learn every day.
 New technologies inspire me to explore, experiment, and grow.
 - 👩🏽‍💻 Currently growing my skillset in [Flutter](https://docs.flutter.dev/).